openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 2. Feature is only supported for Matrix Multiplication operations.
 3. HW target must have Intel AMX extension support (e.g., Intel® 4th Generation Xeon® processors (code name Sapphire Rapids)).
 4. The number of input and output channels of the weights must be a multiple of 64.
-5. Current feature implementation supports only sparse rate higher than 0.5.

 ## Additional Resources
 * [Supported Devices](Supported_Devices.md)